Key takeaways

 Although auto-renewal is available to nearly all exchange enrollees, some caveats are particularly important for people with premium subsidies.
 Details were clarified in April 2015 with CMS guidance on re-enrollments, along with a re-enrollment notice published in August 2015, and the 2017 Benefit and Payment Parameters published in early 2016.
 But note that there have been some COVID-related changes as well:

-• In the 2025 rulemaking, HHS and the IRS have finalized a requirement that Exchanges nationwide will have to send a notification to consumers after their first year of failure to reconcile their premium tax credit, letting them know that they’re at risk of losing subsidies if they fail to reconcile for a second year.7
+- In the 2025 rulemaking, HHS and the IRS finalized a requirement that Exchanges nationwide must send a notification to consumers after their first year of failure to reconcile their premium tax credit, letting them know that they’re at risk of losing subsidies if they fail to reconcile for a second year.9

 If you’re in a situation in which your subsidy will be changing for the coming year, you’ll receive a notice from the exchange regarding your renewal.
 If that happens, it’s vitally important that you communicate with the exchange to make sure that your information is updated and accurate.